 a second replay occurs.
 The number of stall cycles depends on the

 external system memory timing.
-The minimum time required to receive
+The time required to receive the

-the critical word for an L2 cache miss is approximately 25 cycles,
+critical word for an L2 cache miss is 18 core cycles plus the number

 |Data TLB miss||24 cycles|